taubyte/y-taubyte/README.md

 Configuration refrence https://tau.how/docs/config/messaging

 ## Generate WebSocket link
-Create an HTTP GET function and copy past the code below.
-Note that the function's entry poing is `getsocketurl`,
+Create an HTTP GET function and copy/paste the code below.
+Note that the function's entry point is `getsocketurl`,
 ```go
 package lib